--Design Technology, Geography, History, Music and Art through the 'Essentials Curriculum', this will be underpinned by the Commando Joe 'Respect' curriculum.
+-Design Technology, Geography, History and Art through the 'KAPOW Curriculum', this will be underpinned by the Commando Joe 'Respect' curriculum.

 Religious Education is a statutory requirement and is taught weekly.
-Collective Worship is taken daily, either as a whole class or within classes.
+Collective Worship is taken daily, either as a whole school/phase assembly or within classes.